 Can Miralax hurt cats?

 Excessive intake of laxatives -like Miralax- for cats could lead to diarrhea, nausea, and cramping in some cases.
-That’s why it’s important to follow up with your veterinarian in case you recognized any abnormal symptoms in your cat.
+That’s why it’s important to follow up with your veterinarian in case you recognize any abnormal symptoms in your cat.

 Now that we’ve discussed how much MiraLax for a 17-pound cat, how to use it, and other alternatives, you’ll need to observe your cat.
 If you notice that she’s not responsive to the medication within a week or shows any other symptoms or side effects, you should visit the vet’s clinic.